lethalbit/clank/README.md

 It has been heavily modified and de-coupled from LLVM to be a stand alone library with only the C++ standard libraries as dependencies.

+## FAQ

+The following are some questions that you may possible have regarding this project.

+### Why not just use libclang?

+Mainly for personal reasons, I was never a fan of the API, nor how it dragged a large chunk of LLVM around.

+### Why not support C++14 and/or C++11

+Mainly because a lot of nice things were added in C++17 an it makes de-coupling the code from LLVM easier.

 ## Planned Support